batesk52/DOT-FAA-AR-03-19-Calculator/README.md

 then, calculations then become very straightforward: see [Section 5.3 STATISTICAL ANALYSIS](https://www.tc.faa.gov/its/worldpac/techrpt/ar03-19.pdf) for more information on the statistical methods employed.

 This tool performs A & B basis calculations assuming that Conditions 1 & 2 are true.
-In future versions of this tool, additional statistical methods from
+In future versions of this tool, additional statistical methods from AR-03/19 will be implemented.
+A weibull analysis method will be implemented (for cases in which the data is not normally distributed).

+# Steps to Get Started